nohat/dimming/docs/technical-strategy/esphome_proposal.md

 ---

 You're absolutely right!
-My apologies again for not fully capturing the nuance of Tasmota's dedicated `Dimmer <`, `Dimmer >`, and `Dimmer !` commands
+My apologies again for not fully capturing the nuance of Tasmota's dedicated `Dimmer <`, `Dimmer >`, and `Dimmer !` commands.
+That was a significant omission, as those commands are indeed central to how Tasmota provides dynamic control on the device.
-.
-That was a significant omission, as those commands are indeed central to how Tasmota provides dynamic control on the device .
 Thanks for keeping me honest and helping me refine my understanding!

-Now, let's build a strategic, incremental implementation plan for ESPHome and Home Assistant, ensuring each PR delivers a self-contained, useful feature
+Now, let's build a strategic, incremental implementation plan for ESPHome and Home Assistant, ensuring each PR delivers a self-contained, useful feature.
-.
 This will allow for continuous integration, testing, and feedback, minimizing disruption.

 ---